xavierbailey2023/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/7H0nUV5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Opening a ticket that was recieved as a supervisor and setting the Service Level Agreement based on the severity of the issue.
+Opening a ticket that was received as a supervisor and setting the Service Level Agreement(SLA) based on the severity of the issue.
 I then logged in as two other users to make notes that show that the ticket is being worked on.
-Eventually the proplem was resolved by the manager due to how important it was to get the ticket resolved quickly.
+Eventually the problem was resolved by the manager due to how important it was to get the ticket resolved quickly.
 </p>
 <br />